Advanced linear algebra: 7b. Functional analysis

 In relation with this, observe that the function $d(x,y)=||x-y||$ is indeed a distance, with the key distance axiom, which is the triangle inequality $d(x,y)\leq d(x,z)+d(y,z)$, coming from our third norm axiom above, namely $||x+y||\leq||x||+||y||$.

 As a basic example now, which is finite dimensional, we have the space $V=\mathbb C^N$, with the norm on it being the usual length of the vectors, namely:

-Indeed, for this space (1) is clear, (2) is clear too, and (3) is something well-known, which is equivalent to the triangle inequality in $\mathbb C^N$, and which can be deduced from the Cauchy-Schwarz inequality.
+Indeed, for this space (1) is clear, (2) is clear too, and (3), which is equivalent to the triangle inequality in $\mathbb C^N$, can be deduced from the Cauchy-Schwarz inequality, as explained in chapter 3.
 More on this, with some generalizations, in a moment.

 In order to construct further examples, let us start with a basic result, as follows:

 \begin{theorem}[Jensen] Given a convex function $f:\mathbb R\to\mathbb R$, we have the following inequality, for any $x_1,\ldots,x_N\in\mathbb R$, and any $\lambda_1,\ldots,\lambda_N>0$ summing up to $1$,